-My approach to financial crime
+My approach to complex and financial crime

 The common features of complex crime may include:

 - lack of case law on the interpretation and scope of the offence provisions.

 Before advising a client, whether prosecution or a defendant, on any complex criminal charge, I will undertake a careful and detailed analysis of:

 - the legislation (including legislation relevant to proof)

 - its constitutional foundation,

 - any basis in international treaty,

 - traditional extrinsic materials (explanatory memoranda, law reform commission reports etc),

 Thereafter careful analysis of the availability, admissibility and reliability of the evidence is called for, in much the same was as with any other criminal matter.